 Of this plant, the flowers, seeds, young leaves and rhizomes are all edible.
 In Asia, the petals are eaten while the leaves are also used as a dish to contain food.
 The rhizome (pning in Chinese, ngau in Cantonese, bhe in India and Pakistan, and renkon in Japanese) is used as a condiment.
 The petals, leaves and rhizomes can also be eaten raw but cooking is recommended due to the risk of transmission of parasites.

 Preparation Mode –

-The Asian lotus flower, as mentioned, is a plant of which all parts are edible and appreciated for over a millennium for their anti-diarrheal, febrifuge and vitamin properties, confirmed also by recent scientific studies.
+The Indian lotus, as mentioned, is a plant of which all parts are edible and appreciated for over a millennium for their anti-diarrheal, febrifuge and vitamin properties, confirmed also by recent scientific studies.